Should we be giving baby cold formula? If you are asking yourself this question, this post is for you.

 Body-temperature formula may better mimic the soothing warmth of nursing directly at mother’s breast.
 The familiar coziness can provide comfort, especially for very young babies transitioning from exclusive breastfeeding who show preference for warmer bottles.

-A good example of a bottle warmer is this one.
-The most-loved baby bottles are these ones.
-A great Baby bottle sterilizer is this one.
+A good example of a bottle warmer is the Philips Avent Premium Fast Bottle Warmer, with Smart Temperature Control.
+The most-loved baby bottles are the Dr. Brown’s Natural Flow® Anti-Colic.
+A great Baby bottle sterilizer is the Dr. Brown’s All-in-One Sterilizer and Dryer for Baby Bottles.

 2. Improves Formula Taste & Smell